 The key is to hydrate internally and make sure you have plenty of moisture in the air around you.
 The importance of water can never be over-emphasised.
-Water constitutes up to 75 % of our bodies, 85% of our Brains, and 15% of our bones.Water carries oxygen and nutrients through the blood and also regulates body temperature, as well as facilitating our body’s excretion processes.
-It not only hydrates and facilitates the delivery of nutrients to our cells, tissues, muscles, organs and bones, it cleans our bodies, and therefore our skin, from the inside out.
+Water constitutes up to 75 % of our bodies, 85% of our brains, and 15% of our bones.Water carries oxygen and nutrients through the blood and also regulates body temperature, as well as facilitating our body’s excretion processes.
+It not only hydrates and facilitates the delivery of nutrients to our cells, tissues, muscles, organs and bones but it also cleans our bodies and therefore our skin.
 So is it dehydrated or dry skin?
 Well keep your body hydrated so you can keep your skin clear and reduce your chances of early ageing, wrinkles and fine lines for years to come.

 5 Tips for Keeping Skin Hydrated